-Note: Not all VCU community members will be required or asked to participate in asymptomatic surveillance testing.
-Learn more about asymptomatic surveillance testing and how to know when and if you will be asked to participate.
+Note: Learn more about asymptomatic surveillance testing and how to know when and if you will be asked to participate.

 How it works

 To access certain campus facilities, you will be asked to show your Entry Pass.
-Prior to visiting campus facilities, we strongly encourage you to check your Entry Pass status (visit entrypass.vcu.edu to check or print your Entry Pass or click on Entry Pass in the VCUMobile app (under Coronavirus Resources).
-Starting in January, you will also be able to access Entry Pass online to view and print your daily Entry Pass.
+Prior to visiting campus facilities, we strongly encourage you to check your Entry Pass status (visit entrypass.vcu.edu to check or print your Entry Pass or click on Entry Pass in the VCU Mobile app).
 When entering campus facilities, be prepared to display your digital Entry Pass or printout.
-If required, an entry attendant will ask you to show your Entry Pass (from your laptop, from a mobile device using the Entry Pass module in the VCUMobile app, or by showing your printed pass).
+An entry attendant will ask you to show your Entry Pass (from your laptop, from a mobile device using the Entry Pass module in the VCU Mobile app, or by showing your printed pass).

 If your Entry Pass shows a green check, that means you have a verified COVID-19 vaccine record on file with the university OR you’ve completed your daily health check and, if applicable, complied with asymptomatic surveillance testing.
 Show your Entry Pass to the entry attendant and you will be quickly cleared to enter.
 A green check is not an indicator of your health status.
-Students and employees are still responsible for following all public safety measures that are currently in place at VCU, which could mean, for example, wearing a face covering, physically distancing, and handwashing.
+Students are still responsible for following any public safety measures that are currently in place at VCU, which could mean, for example, wearing a face covering and handwashing.

-If you are asked to participate in asymptomatic surveillance testing and do not book an appointment, or if you fail to show for a scheduled appointment, your entry pass will show a yellow warning.
+If you are asked to participate in asymptomatic surveillance testing and do not book an appointment, or if you fail to show for a scheduled appointment, your Entry Pass will show a yellow warning.
 You will have one week to schedule your appointment and receive your test.
 Check for an email from firstname.lastname@example.org, which will have details about how to complete your surveillance test.
 The yellow warning is only applicable to non-compliance with surveillance testing and is not applicable to compliance with the daily health check.

 A red X means one of two things that can be rectified by completing the following steps.